U.S. Route 36 in Colorado

-U.S. Route 36 (US 36) is a United States highway that travels from Rocky Mountain National Park, Colorado to Uhrichsville, Ohio.
+U.S. Route 36 (US 36) is a United States highway that travels from Rocky Mountain National Park, Colorado to Kansas.
 In Colorado, the highway traverses an east–west route mostly in the northern portion of the Great Plains.
 At its west end, the road connects several small mountain towns such as Estes Park and Lyons to the larger metropolitan areas of Boulder and Denver.
 As it continues eastward, it connects to several other small towns and rural highways on the plains before crossing the state line into Kansas.